Crystal Eastman: Marriage and family

-In 1916 Eastman married the British editor and antiwar activist Walter Fuller, who had come to the United States to direct his sisters’ singing of folksongs.
-They had two children, Jeffrey and Annis.
-They worked together as activists until the end of the war; then he worked as the managing editor of The Freeman until 1922 when he returned to England.
-He died in 1927, nine months before Crystal, ending his career editing Radio Times for the BBC.
+In 1916, Eastman married the British editor and antiwar activist Walter Fuller, who had come to the United States to direct his sisters' singing of folksongs.
+They had two children, Jeffrey Fuller born in 1917 and Annis Fuller born in 1921.
+Choosing to keep her last name, Eastman explored family practices aimed at fostering gender equality within the realms of marriage and family life.
+The publication of her 1923 confessional article titled Marriage Under Two Roofs caused an uproar as Eastman revealed the specifics of their unconventional living arrangement.
+She argues that residing in two separate residences is better than in one because by ultimately leading to an authentic expression of sexual desire and marital love, which in turn contributes to the overall happiness of the family unit.
+Eastman and Walter worked together as activists until the end of the war, when he worked as the managing editor of The Freeman until 1922, when he returned to London, England.
+For eight years, Eastman traveled by ship between London and New York to be with her husband.
+Walter died in 1927 from a stroke, which ended his career of editing Radio Times for the BBC.

-After Max Eastman's periodical The Masses was forced to close by government censorship in 1917, he and Crystal co-founded a radical journal of politics, art, and literature, The Liberator, early in 1918.
+After Max Eastman's periodical The Masses was forced to close by government censorship in 1917, he and Crystal co-founded a radical journal of politics, art, and literature: the Liberator, in early 1918.
 She and Max co-edited it until they put it in the hands of faithful friends in 1922.

 Post-War

 After the war, Eastman organized the First Feminist Congress in 1919.

-At times she traveled by ship to London to be with her husband.
 In New York, her activities led to her being blacklisted during the Red Scare of 1919–1920.
-She struggled to find paying work.
-Her only paid work during the 1920s was as a columnist for feminist journals, notably Equal Rights and Time and Tide.
+During the 1920s, Eastman was a columnist for Alice Paul's feminist journal, Equal Rights, and the British feminist weekly publication Time and Tide.
 Eastman claimed that "life was a big battle for the complete feminist," but she was convinced that the complete feminist would someday achieve total victory.

 Death

-Crystal Eastman died on July 8, 1928, of nephritis.
-Her friends were entrusted with her two children, then orphans, to rear them until adulthood.
+Crystal Eastman died at age 47, on July 8, 1928, of nephritis, a year after her husband had passed.
+Friends were entrusted with their two orphaned children, then seven and eleven years old, to rear them until adulthood.